AddRain1/cse15l-lab-reports/labreport5.md

 ### Student Post
 ![one](lr5.1.png)
 ![two](lr5.2.png)
 I'm having trouble debugging ListExamples.java.
-My test cases keep failing because of an out of bounds error and I'm not sure why, but I think it might be because my while loop should check for when the index is less than the length of the list - 1.
+My test cases keep failing because of an out of bounds error and I'm not sure why, but I think it might be because my while loop's condition should while the index is less than the length of the list - 1 instead of just length.

 ### TA Response
 Hi!
 Since the error produced is caused by an index out of bounds, the count of your index is incrementing too high.
-At the bottom of your code, there are two while loops that iterate while the index is less than or equal to the length of the list.
-Removing the equal sign should fix this.
+At the bottom of the code of ListExamples.java, there are two while loops that iterate while the index is less than or equal to the length of the list.
+Removing the equal sign should fix this from "<=" should fix this.

 ### After Fix
 ![three](lr5.3.png)
-By removing the equal sign, the while loops iterated one less time and the index did not go out of bounds.
-Thanks!
+<br>After changing the operators of both while loops to "<" instead of "<=", my test cases passed!
+The bug was that the index would increment one time too many and would be higher than the length of the list, which puts it out of bounds.

 ### Setup
 ![four](lr5.4.png)
-The correct files and directories can all be accessed by git cloning this URL: git@github.com:AddRain1/lab7.git.
+<br>The correct files and directories can all be accessed by git cloning this URL: git@github.com:AddRain1/lab7.git.

 ### Content of each file before fix
 **ListExamples.java**